Montréal’s sports teams and major sporting events score big in 2026

 Soccer: Alive and kicking in MTL

-When it comes to soccer in Montréal, big change has been afoot with the sport’s rapid ascendance in popularity in the city.
+When it comes to soccer in Montréal, big change has been afoot with the sport’s rapid ascendance in the city.
 Montréal’s professional Major League Soccer (MLS) franchise, CF Montréal, has captured the hearts and minds of locals, and games are a boisterous affair.
-The club plays its home games in the super-fan-friendly Stade Saputo in the Olympic Park, built on the former track and field practice site of the 1976 Summer Olympic Games, with the soccer stadium’s west side having a close-up view of the Olympic Stadium’s majestic inclined tower, the tallest inclined tower in the world.
+The club plays its home games in the super-fan-friendly Stade Saputo in the Olympic Park, built on the former track and field practice site of the 1976 Summer Olympic Games.
+The soccer stadium’s west side has a close-up view of the Olympic Stadium’s architecturally majestic tower, the tallest inclined tower in the world.

-Women’s soccer is in full bloom in la belle ville with the 2024 founding of the Montréal Roses.
-Representing the city in the Northern Super League, the club embodies creativity, passion and Montreal’s diversity through its name, logo and colours.
+Women’s soccer is in full bloom in la belle ville with the 2024 founding and ever-increasing popularity of the Montréal Roses.
+Representing the city in the Northern Super League, the club embodies creativity, passion and Montréal’s diversity through its name, logo and colours.
 The Roses play their home matches at Centre Sportif Bois-de-Boulogne, a top-of-the-line venue that embodies the essence of the team and which is Canada’s first stadium designed specifically to meet the needs of a professional women’s soccer team.

 National Hockey League - Montréal Canadiens